achilles-mantel/achilles-mantel.github.io/memory-bank/activeContext.md

 # Active Context

 ## Current Work Focus
-- Implementing the Integer Division Exercise feature
+- **COMPLETED**: Major refactoring to transform the application from "Time Calculator with Multiplication and Division Features" to "Math Learning App with Time Calculator, Multiplication, and Division Exercise Features"
-- Enhancing educational value with complementary math exercises
+- Application architecture now properly reflects a unified math learning platform
 - Preparing for testing phase
 - Planning additional educational enhancements